top of page

 b.
 Origen is credited as being the first to say the Holy Spirit is a separate being and the Father, Son, and Holy Spirit are all equal.
 However, Origen seemed often to contradict himself by stating Jesus only became fused with God after his resurrection, and the Holy Spirit came from Jesus.

 c.
 Wikipedia states the following” - Nonetheless, Origen was a subordinationist, [202][201][203][204] meaning he believed that the Father was superior to the Son and the Son was superior to the Holy Spirit,[202][201][204] a model based on Platonic proportions.[201]
 Jerome records that Origen had written that God the Father is invisible to all beings, including even the Son and the Holy Spirit,[211] and that the Son is invisible to the Holy Spirit as well.[211]
-At one point Origen suggests that the Son was created by the Father and that the Holy Spirit was created by the Son,[212] but, at another point, he writes that "Up to the present I have been able to find no passage in the Scriptures that the Holy Spirit is a created being."[201][213]
+At one point Origen suggests that the Son was created by the Father and that the Holy Spirit was created by the Son,[212] but, at another point, he writes that "Up to the present I have been able to find NO PASSAGE in the Scriptures that the Holy Spirit is a created being."[201][213]
 At the time when Origen was alive, orthodox views on the Trinity had not yet been formulated[211][214] and subordinationism was not yet considered heretical.[211][214]
 In fact, virtually all orthodox theologians prior to the Arian controversy in the latter half of the fourth century were subordinationists to some extent.[214]
 Origen's subordinationism may have developed out of his efforts to defend the unity of God against the Gnostics.[203]

 d.
 Keep in mind, this is at least 200 years after the death of Christ, virtually all early church leaders still disagreed with the Trinity doctrine as we know it.
 At this point, Origen seems to be the Heretic, not Arius who was born a few years after Origen died.
 Actually, it would be more accurate to say the Trinity Doctrine does not agree with early church leaders.